toxicity1985/atoum-documentation/source/en/mocking_systems/mock_behaviour.inc.rst

 isFluent && returnThis
 ======================

-Define a fluent method, so the method return the class.
+Defines a fluent method, so the method return the class.

 .. code-block:: php